Using Text Messages to Communicate With Employees

 Ready to Support Your Frontline Workers?

 We’re seeing the employee communications landscape continue to evolve as more channels and technologies emerge, all while the challenge to engage employees persists.
-We encourage communicators to look at their channels, communication frequency, and KPIs to create a comms ecosystem for your needs.
+We encourage communicators to look at their channels, message frequency, and KPIs to create a comms ecosystem for your needs.

 Request a demo today to find out how we can help you connect and engage your frontline teams.